sap-tutorials/Tutorials/tutorials/hcp-webide-localizing-app/hcp-webide-localizing-app.md

 **Background on i18n:**

-When loading an app, SAPUI5 will check the container's (in this case your browser's) language/local settings, then attempt to load the most specific locale resource bundle file, with graceful degradation down to a “catch-all” case.
+When loading an app, SAPUI5 will check the container's (in this case your browser's) language/local settings, then attempt to load the most specific locale resource bundle file, with graceful degradation down to a "catch-all" case.
 For example, with a Swiss German-based browser, and no explicit language-related URL parameters, the SAPUI5 runtime will attempt to load the following files in this order:

 1.	`messageBundle_de_CH.properties`
 2.	`messageBundle_de.properties`